Find A Lake > Washburn County > Stone Lake

 Washburn County, 490 Acres

 One measure of a lakes health is the trophic state, which relates to the amount of algae in the water.
-The average summer trophic state for the last 5 years was 39 (Oligotrophic) and was determined using satellite water clarity observations data.
+The average summer trophic state for the last 5 years was 31 (Oligotrophic) and was determined using chlorophyll data.
 For a Deep Seepage lake, this is considered Excellent.
 Deep Seepage lakes stratify, or form separate layers of water, during the summer months and have no inlet or outlet.

 Stone Lake has been monitored by volunteers since 1987.
 Volunteers monitor water clarity with a black and white Secchi disk.
+Some also collect water samples, which are sent to the State Lab of Hygiene to be analyzed.
 Volunteers are the source of the majority of Wisconsin's lake water quality data, and their dedication is greatly appreciated.
+Additional monitoring has been done through projects funded in part by DNR Aquatic Invasive Species Grants.
 Reports and graphs featuring data collected by volunteers, DNR staff and others can be viewed below.

 Water Quality Reports and Graphs